pelgraine/Meck-P4/README.md

 ## Screen-Off Power Saving

 The Auto Off timer (Settings > Auto Off, tap to cycle: Never / 1 / 2 / 5 / 10 / 30 minutes) puts the device into a low-power screen-off state after the set period of inactivity.
-When the timer fires, the MIPI-DSI display bus is torn down and CPU usage drops from ~94% to ~57%.
-The radio stays active and continues receiving messages in the background.
+When the timer fires the display is switched off, and on the AMOLED build the display pipeline behind it is shut down as well, releasing the driver lock that otherwise pins the CPU at full speed — with the screen off the CPU then spends most of its time (85-88% of it in testing) at 40 MHz instead of 360 MHz.
+On the TFT build the screen switches off but its display driver still holds the CPU at full speed.
+Either way the radio stays active and continues receiving messages in the background.

 On keyboard (K270) builds, every keypress counts as activity and resets the idle timer, so the screen never blanks mid-typing or while you are